Staudinger synthesis: Variations

 Reviews on asymmetric induction of the Staudinger synthesis, including the use of organic and organometallic catalysts, have been published.

 The imine can be replaced by adding olefin to produce a cyclobutanone, carbonyl to produce a β-lactone, or carbodiimides to produce 4-imino β-lactams.
 The Staudinger synthesis and variations are all ketene cycloadditions.

-In 2014, Doyle and coworkers reported a one-pot, multicomponent Staudinger synthesis of β-lactams from azides and two diazo compounds.
+A one-pot, multicomponent Staudinger synthesis of β-lactams from azides and two diazo compounds was reported in 2014.
 The reaction occurs by a rhodium acetate-catalyzed reaction between the aryldiazoacetate (red) and the organic azide (blue) to form an imine.
 A Wolff rearrangement of the diazoacetoacetate enone (black) forms a stable ketene, which reacts with the imine to form a stable β-lactam compound.
 The solvent used for this reaction is dichloromethane (DCM) and the solution needs to rest for 3 hours at room temperature.
 The yield of the reaction is about 99%.

 The reaction with sulfenes instead of ketenes leading to β-sultams is called Sulfa-Staudinger cycloaddition.
 The following illustration shows an example of the Sulfa-Staudinger cycloaddition.
 Benzylidenemethylamine reacts with ethanesulfonyl chloride to a β-sultam.
 For this reaction was tetrahydrofuran (THF) used as a solvent and the solution needed to rest for 24 hours.